 - Blood in stools

-Amoebiasis Diagnosis and Treatment in India:
+Amoebiasis Treatment in India:

 A stool test taken continuously over a few days will confirm the presence of cysts.
 You may also have to take a liver function test to check for any liver damage.
 In serious cases, a colonoscopy may be prescribed too.